How to become a dance choreographer: Rachel's story

 - Knowing how her body works helps Rachel to create unique movements through dance that really wow people.

-- Salary: Variable
+- Dance choreographer salary: Variable

 This information is a guide (sources: LMI for All, National Careers Service)